ambujBhatnag/PublicWorks/README.md

 What is shown:

 1. Water Bottle Project: A CAD representation of the water bottle I use everday.
-Modeled of the thermoflask.
+Modeled off the thermoflask. <br />
 Status: Not finished

-2. Programming Lab Assignments: A bunch of projects from my time taking Programming Lab, which shows Java programs that I have coded using skeletons provided by the instructor
+2. Programming Lab Assignments: A bunch of projects from my time taking Programming Lab, which shows Java programs that I have coded using skeletons provided by the instructor <br />
 Status: finished

 =================================================  <br />